Intermittent iron supplementation in preschool and school-age children

 Supplementation with iron once, twice or three times per week on non-consecutive days has been proposed as an effective and safe way to increase children's iron intake.
 These intermittent regimens may lead to fewer side effects than the daily regimen and increase adherence to supplementation.

-In settings where the prevalence of anaemia in preschool (24–59 months) or school-age (5–12 years) children is 20% or higher, WHO recommends the intermittent use of iron supplements as a public health intervention to improve iron status and reduce the risk of anaemia among children.
+In settings where the prevalence of anaemia in preschool (24–59 months) or school-age (5–12 years) children is 20% or higher, intermittent iron supplementation is recommended as a public health intervention in preschool and school-age children to improve iron status and reduce the risk of anaemia.

 Systematic reviews used to develop guidelines